 Research has demonstrated that methadone and buprenorphine, the gold standard treatment for opioid dependence has a protective affect against fatal overdose by as much as 80%.
 Treatment with methadone or buprenorphine also reduces other harms associated with injecting drug use, such as HIV and the stabilizing effect of the medication assists people address other pressing issues such as lack of housing or employment.

 “It is vital that we urgently increase access to buprenorphine and methadone.
-We need to be creative in making this option available and ensure that it is both affordable and feasible for opioid dependent people.”
-Said Dr. Sharon Stancliff, Medical Director at the Harm Reduction Coalition.
+We need to be creative in making this option available and ensure that it is both affordable and feasible for opioid dependent people,” said Dr. Sharon Stancliff, Medical Director at the Harm Reduction Coalition.

-Research as also demonstrated that modifying the environment in which drugs are used is highly effective in preventing overdose fatalities.
+Research has also demonstrated that modifying the environment in which drugs are used is highly effective in preventing overdose fatalities.
 One important public health strategy that has been successful in other jurisdictions, but not yet adopted in NYC, are Supervised Injection Facilities (SIFs).
 These facilities provide a managed environment, staffed by health professionals, in which people can consume drugs they might otherwise be using in public spaces.
-There has not been a single overdose death in any of these facilities over many years of operation and many thousands supervised of injections.
+There has not been a single overdose death in any of these facilities over many years of operation and many thousands supervised injections.
 SIFs are also instrumental in connecting people to drug treatment, medical care, mental health care, and other services to improve health and wellbeing.